-Both watches use an automatic movement.
-However, although they are both automatic, the movements in the Seiko Sumo vs Turtle are different.
-Alright, let’s get to the heart of the matter.
+Both Seiko Sumo and Turtle watches use an automatic movement.
+However, although they are both automatic, the movements in the Seiko Sumo and Turtle are different.

 The Seiko Sumo uses the 6R15 automatic movement while the Seiko Turtle uses the 4R36 movement.

-Also, these movements come with manual winding meaning that you can crank them up yourself when power eventually goes out.
-The SKX models don’t have this feature and we bemoaned that in our review on them.
-So, it’s really great to have a watch that has this feature.
+Also, these movements come with manual winding.
+Meaning that you can crank them up yourself when the power eventually goes out.

-Another difference between both movements in the Seiko Sumo vs Turtle is their power reserve.
-This is another area where the 6R15 does better.
-It comes with about 50 hours power reserve which is about 9 hours higher than that of the 4R36.
+Another difference between both movements is their power reserve.
+This is another area where the 6R15, found in Seiko Sumo, does better.
+It comes with about 50 hours of power reserve which is about 9 hours higher than that of the 4R36 found in Turtle.

 Regulating your watch using the manual winder is quite easy and you can also do that at your local watch shop.

-Oftentimes, even though it’s easy to do it yourself, many still advise you to get a professional to do it so you don’t compromise the ISO certified standards on the back of the case.
-For instance, if you mess up the screw lock of the back of the case, you could make the watch less resistant to water.
+Although it’s easy to regulate the watch yourself, we still advise you to get a professional to do it.
+This is so that you don’t compromise the ISO certified standards on the back of the case.
+For instance, if you mess up the screw lock of the back case, you could damage the water-resistant ability of the watch.

-Lastly, both movements are hackable which means that the second hand in both watches also stop moving once the crown is moved full out to set the time.
+Lastly, both movements are hackable which means that the second hand in both watches also stops moving once the crown is pulled fully out to set the time.

 And yeah, one final difference between both movements is that the 6R15 only comes with a day display.
 The 4R36, on the other hand, comes with the day/date complication.

-Of course, being dive watches, the Seiko Sumo and Turtle are both water-resistant.
+Being dive watches, the Seiko Sumo and Turtle are both water-resistant.
 Also, as per ISO standards, they are water-resistant down to 200 meters underwater.
-In fact, it comes with the signature on each watch – the “DIVER’S 200 m,” remember?
+In fact, it comes with the signature on each watch – the “DIVER’S 200 m,”.

 Dive Ready Watches

-Both watches meet the ISO 6425 standards, so they make great dive watches.
+Both Seiko Sumo and Turtle watches meet the ISO 6425 standards, so they make great dive watches.
 And not just that, you also have the peace of mind knowing that your watch meets the standards making them safe to use.